jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 >> cd /path/to/folder/whitebox_tools/
 ```

-5. Finally, use the rust package manager Cargo, which will be installed along with Rust, to compile the executable:
+5. Finally, use the rust package manager Cargo, which will be installed alongside Rust, to compile the executable:

 ```
 >> cargo build --release